laingsimon/blog/README.md

 Take a look at the projects I've kicked off on GitHub if you'd like to get a flavour of who I am, what I've done and what I aspire to.

+I have a background mainly in dotnet (framework and more recently core), web and windows application based.
+I focus on quality, detail and clarity.
+I have an interest in security, performance and the right way of doing things.

 Contacts:
 - [LinkedIn](https://www.linkedin.com/in/simon-laing-780a1b141)
 - [Stack Overflow](https://stackoverflow.com/users/774554/simon-laing)